karlvr/empire-state/packages/react/README.md

 A difficulty with React’s `useState` (or component state in pre-hooks world) is that changes to state are not visible to code until the component re-renders.
 This is a _difficulty_ because it can lead to mistakes due to misunderstandings — it’s odd that `value` isn’t immediately changed after you’ve called `setValue` — and a strength because _immutability_ makes code safer and is fundamental to React.

 Another difficulty with React’s `useState` is that the entire component subtree re-renders when the state changes.
 This is annoying if you have a component managing a large state object and delegating the modification of parts of that state to child components.

+### Compared to Redux

+[Redux](https://redux.js.org) provides a similar capability to `react-immutable-state-controller`, however with a lot more complexity and boilerplate.
+Also Redux is designed to manage global state in an application, where you really benefit from using reducers, selectors and actions, whereas `react-immutable-state-controller` is designed to improve the managing of local state in a tree of components.

 ## Solution